karrot-dev/yunity.org/user/pages/01.heartbeat/wupping-planning-doing-and-celebrating-6-wuppdays/item.md

 ---
-title: 'Wupping, Planning, Doing and Celebrating the #6 WuppDays'
+title: "Wupping, Planning, Doing and Celebrating the #6 WuppDays"
-date: '2016-04-02'
+date: "2016-04-02"
 continue_link: true
 taxonomy:
     category: blog
     tag: [wupping, openwuppdays, old blog]
 ---

-A lot has been happening since the last blog post!
-Many developers have been reaching out to yunity, looking for a positive, decisive project that they could contribute to.
-And now the WuppDays #6 have started in Rotterdam...

-===

 A lot has been happening since the last blog post!
 But perhaps you have been a witness of this, if you are following our more and more active [Facebook community](http://facebook.com/yunity.org)?